 Double-click on the installer file,

 You will likely be prompted for the administrator/sudo password for the machine on which you are installing the driver.

-If you chose the default directory, the installer installs the ODBC driver files in the following directories:
+If you choose the default directory when prompted, the installer installs the ODBC driver files in the following directories: